Bed Bug Control

 Bed bugs, once almost exterminated as a pest in America, are making a comeback in record numbers.

 Bed Bugs infestations are everywhere people live, work and play: Homes, apartments, motels, hotels, schools, dormitories, locker rooms, theaters, planes, trains, buses, ships, subways, offices, hospitals, nursing homes, assisted living homes, department stores, the list is endless.
-They are becoming a large problem in the Greater Tampa Bay Area, everywhere from Tampa to St. Petersburg.
+They are becoming a large problem in the Greater Tampa Bay Area.

 As the saying goes the best defense is a good offense.
 Know the enemy – where do they sleep, what and when do they eat, how do they get around, will they make me sick, what do they look like?